-There is a famous quote in the Talmud about Tisha B’av: “The temple was only destroyed because of Sinat Chinam” – translated as ‘Baseless Hatred.’
-If we understand the Talmud literally, it would appear that on Tisha B’av we should focus on removing Baseless Hatred from our hearts.
-But there’s a problem with this – how often are we really tempted to hate somebody baselessly?
+There is a famous quote in the Talmud about Tisha B’Av: “The temple was only destroyed because of sinat chinam” – translated as ‘baseless hatred.’
+If we understand the Talmud literally, it would appear that on Tisha B’Av we should focus on removing baseless hatred from our hearts.
+But there’s a problem with this: how often are we really tempted to hate somebody baselessly?

-Join Rabbi Fohrman as he explores the narrative of Kamtza and Bar Kamtza, looking carefully at the connection between the different episodes of the story as a window into our own tendencies of anger.
+Join Rabbi Fohrman as he explores the story of Kamtza and Bar Kamtza, looking carefully at the connection between the different episodes of the story as a window into our own tendencies of anger.